DaFuqs/PowerTriage/README.md

 - Networking: Captures active TCP connections, UDP data, routing information and ARP cache
 - FileHandles: Captures all open file handles using Sysinternals handle.exe (download separately)
 - RamDump: Creates a memory image using Belkasoft RAM Capturer
-- ComputerInfo: Captures general system information, like computer name, windows edition, ...
+- ComputerInfo: Captures general system information, like computer name, windows edition,...
 - Processes: Captures all active processes
-- Bitlocker: Captures bitlocker keys for all active volumes. (will not get displayed, just backed up)
+- Bitlocker: Captures bitlocker keys for all active volumes.
+(Will not get displayed, just backed up)
 - LocalUsers: Captures all local users
-- Environmental Variables: Calputes environmental variables of the system and all active users
+- Environmental Variables: Captures Environmental variables of the system and all active users
 - EventLogs: Creates backups of all event log files

 ## Additional checks and reports